 A. Attend a Cultural Festival

 Many communities host cultural festivals in the summer.
 These events often feature music, dance, food, and crafts from different cultures.
+Kids can participate in hands-on activities like trying traditional instruments or making folk art.
+Bring a camera to capture the colorful costumes and lively performances.

 B. Watch a Live Performance